alecthegeek/git-workshop/Git Workshop Student Instructions.md

 Switch to a given branch
     git checkout BRANCHNAME

-Switch to a detached (arbitrary) HEAD
+Switch to a detached (arbitrary, detached) HEAD
     git checkout TREEISH

 ## Showing Contents
+Show the contents of the most recent commit in patch format

+    git show

-Show the contents of a commit
+Show the contents of a arbitrary commit

     git show HEAD^^

 ## Composition of a file
 Visualize the file's commits that brought it to the current state, including  developer, branch, date

     git blame FILENAME

 ## Stash
 Safely stash work in progress while interrupted

     git stash

 Put the work back on the current branch via a merge, leaving it on the stack

     git stash apply

 Put the work back on the current branch and remove it from the stack

     git stash pop

 Show what is on the current stack of stashes

     git stash list

 ## Resetting to a Previous State
 Move staged files back to unstaged state

     git reset

 Discard any uncommitted changes

     git reset --hard

 Restore a single file to its last committed state

     git checkout -- SOMEFILE

 Restore a file to a past specified state

     git checkout TREEISH -- SOMEFILE

 ## Rebase
 Linearize the branch commits.
 Rebranches at the latest <source branch name> and replays committed branch work on top of that.

     git rebase <source branch name>

+Or perform the rebase interactively, where you can change the order of the commits

+    git rebase -i <branchname>

 ## Tagging